Program Director, Co-founder

 Karen is the president and one of the founders of the Indiana University Outdoor Adventures Alumni Association, which helps young people pursue an education and career in an outdoor profession.
 Karen is still and active booster of Indiana University, which she credits with opening the door to her beloved career as an outdoor professional.

 When she’s not busy managing the Elements field program, you can still usually find her outside.
-She wishes she had more time for rafting and hitting the tennis ball but mostly spends her time telemark skiing and exploring the nooks and crannies of Utah with her husband, son, and two dogs.
+She wishes she had more time for rafting and hitting the tennis ball but mostly spends her time telemark skiing and exploring the nooks and crannies of Utah with her husband, three sons, and dog.